 2.6 We will prepare the tax provisions and disclosures to be included in the company’s statutory accounts.

 The Fee is charged as per the accounting year of the company, which is based on the turnover and work involved.
-For the standalone services the period from the company accounts will be as per the period of company’s house.
+For the standalone services, the period from the company accounts will be as per the period of the company’s house.

 3.2 In order to do this we need to comply with the Employer’s Guide to PAYE: We will consider with you the detailed information that is required and the form in which it is to be provided.

-4.1 If at the time of this letter you are not VAT registered and registration becomes necessary, we will endeavour to ensure that you register in time provided that:
+4.1 If at the time of this letter you are not VAT registered and registration becomes necessary, we will endeavor to ensure that you register in the time provided that: